etro-js/etro/README.md

     .then(blob => ...)
 ```

-The blob could then be downloaded as a video file or displayed using a `<video>`
+The [blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) could then be downloaded as a video file or displayed using a `<video>`
 element.

+-**Would add demo video showing what progam should look like after following steps above**

 See the [documentation](https://etrojs.dev/docs/category/layers) for a list of
 all built-in layers.

 ## Effects